WHAT MAKES US DIFFERENT?

 - We believe that while music is for everyone to enjoy and partake, learning to play the piano is not.
-Piano takes a special dedication and effort and the process.
-Over a period of time, students need to feel a sense of joy, pride, and fulfillment through their studies.
-If a student does not show their joy in learning to play the piano for an extended time, we will discuss with the student (and parent) whether to continue our working relationship.
+Piano takes a special dedication and effort.
+During the process, students need to feel a sense of joy, pride, and fulfillment through their studies.
+If a student does not show their joy in learning to play the piano for an extended time, we will discuss whether it is best to continue our working relationship.
 This keeps our learning and teaching environment vibrant, healthy and dynamic.